KarolinHem/TESTING/signserver-ce-docker-hub.md

 Community Support
 =================

 In our [Community](https://www.keyfactor.com/community/) we welcome contributions.
-The Community software is open source and community-supported, there is no support SLA, but a helpful best-effort Community.
+The Community software is open source and community-supported; there is no support SLA, but a helpful best-effort Community.

-For information about how to engage in the community, get support, ask questions, and post comments, see [Engage in the SignServer Community](https://www.signserver.org/engage/)
+For more information about how to engage in the community, get support, ask questions, and post comments, see [Engage in the SignServer Community](https://www.signserver.org/engage/)

 Enterprise Support
 ==================

-The Enterprise edition is a licensed software backed by professional support services.
+The Enterprise Edition is a licensed software backed by professional support services.
 Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

-License
+Open-Source License
 =======

 SignServer Community is licensed under the **[LGPL license](https://opensource.org/licenses/lgpl-license.html)**.